-Northern saw-whet owls are tiny, captivating, and recently newsworthy—one was found in the Rockefeller Center Christmas tree.
+The Northern saw whet owl is tiny, cute and recently newsworthy—one was found in the Rockefeller Center Christmas tree.
 Learn how to identify them.

-It’s the small size and intense eyes that make a Northern saw-whet owl so captivating.
-Despite being named after the sound of sharpening blades on whetstones, the tiny Northern saw-whet owl’s charming, toot-toot calls are hardly menacing.
+It’s the small size and intense eyes that make a Northern saw whet owl so captivating.
+Despite being named after the sound of sharpening blades on whetstones, the tiny Northern saw whet owl’s charming, toot-toot calls are hardly menacing.
 The pint size owls stand just about 8 inches tall, about the size of a robin, with oversized, endearing eyes.
 Discover the amazing types of owls in North America.

-Northern-saw whet owls eat rodents, but they are so small they often eat an adult mouse over the course of two meals.
+Northern saw whet owls eat rodents, but they are so small they often eat an adult mouse over the course of two meals.
 The nocturnal owl is famously tame if approached.
-In fall, saw-whets spread out from their breeding grounds in northern states and western mountains, wintering in thickets and woods across the country.
+In fall, saw whet owls spread out from their breeding grounds in northern states and western mountains, wintering in thickets and woods across the country.

 Recently these adorable owls were all over the news when one was discovered in New York City’s Rockefeller Center Christmas Tree.
 The owl, now named Rockefeller, was rescued and cared for at the Ravensbeard Wildlife Center, then released back into the wild.